Nisha1217/Dlithe_DataScience/README.md

 4)GPU.ipynb

-This file uses "sgemm_product.csv" for data and does GPU runtime analysis
+This file uses "sgemm_product1.csv" for data and does GPU runtime analysis

 5)Cal.ipynb